 Operational adjustments due to COVID-19

-The pharmacy will close every day at 5 p.m., not 5:30 p.m.
+until further notice, the pharmacy will close every day at 5 p.m.
 Pharmacy-only customers are required to use the drive-up window.
 Walk-in pharmacy services have been suspended.
 Payment will be collected at the window by credit card or cash, payroll deduction has been suspended.
 This may mean longer wait times as we process payments.
 We appreciate your patience.

 Sindecuse Health Center's full-service pharmacy provides a complete range of prescription medications and a number of over-the-counter non-prescription items at a cost savings for students.
 We can transfer and fill prescriptions, excluding controlled substances, from any state.
 While we are open until 5 p.m. on weekdays, prescriptions dropped off after 4:30 p.m. may not be filled the same day.
 The last half hour of the day is intended for prescription pick up.

 State of Michigan and DEA regulations require a government-issued photo ID be on file with us before prescriptions for controlled substances can be processed.
 Some Western Michigan University community members may be affected by these stricter regulations put in place by the Federal Drug Enforcement Administration on prescriptions for hydrocodone-combination products.
 Read an overview of the new regulations posted on our website.

 To refill your prescription, confirm on your label:

 - The prescription label indicates one or more remaining refills

 - You have had a prescription filled at Sindecuse Pharmacy